sanamummer/fps-example-repo/src/proposals/arbitrum/README.md

 -   `run`: This function is automatically called when running the proposal using `forge script`.
 It is essential to override the FPS run function to create the forks.
 The primary fork should always be the L2 fork, as it's where the proposal is submitted, and the secondary fork should be the L1 fork.
 We also set the governor address here.
 All the above functions and the ones described below are called from the `run` function, and FPS provides environment variables to skip any of them if needed.

 -   `deploy`: function used to deploy the contracts needed for the proposal.
-In this case, the WETH Gateway contract is deployed on L2.
+In the examples, the WETH Gateway contract is deployed.
 We also deploy the GAC that will be used to upgrade the WETH Gateway contract, but this is not necessary if the GAC is pre-deployed.
 -   `build`: function used to build the final proposal actions.
 Foundry is